Nebraska native missing in Hawaii presumed dead; family remembers her as a 'true explorer'

 “She had so many talents,” Maney Scott said.
 “She was an author, artist, rock climber, avid diver, wildness guide, biker, hiker, environmental activist, yogi, teacher/guide, wilderness first responder, business owner and chef.”

 Maney Scott recalled the last time she was alone with her sister.
-She and Clare took a toad trip along the northern coast of California.
+She and Clare took a road trip along the northern coast of California.

 “I am so glad that we took the time out to take it,” Maney Scott said.
 “She really influenced me and I believe others to slow down, not be so serious, and enjoy the incredible beauty around us, and also to see potential adventure waiting around the corner.”